khanhecate/apache-folder-monitor/README.md

 - Ensure the NFS folder is properly mounted and accessible.
 - Verify that Apache is installed and configured correctly.
+- If logs are not being written or rotated as expected, check the permissions on the `/var/log` directory and the log files.

 ## Support

 For issues, questions, or contributions, please open an issue in the project repository or contact the maintainer.